NOTE: This article was originally written by Andrew Hepburn on Sept 16, 2000, and has been updated by Shaun Wood on June 15, 2007.

 Pioneer LD-1100

-The seek commend is issued both before and after the frame number and is terminated by EOC EOC EOC.
-For example, a seek command would be sent as:
+The search command is issued both before and after the frame number and is terminated by EOC EOC EOC.
+For example, a search command would be sent as:

 Each command starts with 001 and ends with 00.
 Each command is designated by 5 digits.
 For example, the digits for a play command would be sent as: "0011010000" (a leading 001, 5 digits to indicate the command, and an ending 00)